 Since martingale representation results play a fundamental role in mathematical finance, stochastic filtering and backward stochastic differential equations, the above question has already been studied in several papers.
 In particular, martingale representation theorems in initially enlarged filtrations have been established first by \cite{GP98} in a Brownian setting and then by \cite{Amen,ABS,CJZ} in more general settings.
-However, to the best of our knowledge, the existing martingale representation results always assume a stronger version of Jacod's density hypothesis, namely the \emph{equivalence} between the $\F_t$-conditional law of $L$ and its unconditional law, for all $t\in\Real_+$.
-In contrast, in this paper we shall only assume an \emph{absolute continuity} relation, exactly as in the original paper \cite{Jac85}.
+However, to the best of our knowledge, the existing martingale representation results always assume a stronger version of Jacod's density hypothesis, namely the \emph{equivalence} between the $\F_t$-conditional law and the unconditional law of $L$, for all $t\in\Real_+$.
+In contrast, in this paper we shall only assume an \emph{absolute continuity} relation, as in the original paper \cite{Jac85}.
 This is a seemingly slight generalization of the existing literature, but on the contrary it requires a different approach to the martingale representation property.
-Moreover, it allows to study several interesting examples which are not covered by the existing results and are of special interest in view of the modeling of insider information.
+Moreover, it allows to study several interesting examples which are not covered by the existing results and are of special importance for the modeling of insider information.

 If Jacod's density hypothesis holds as an equivalence between the conditional and the unconditional laws of $L$, as previously assumed in the literature, then the key tool is represented by an equivalent probability measure which makes the random variable $L$ independent of the original filtration $\FF$ and under which every $\FF$-martingale is also a $\GG$-martingale.
-The existence of such a measure (called martingale preserving probability measure in \cite{ABS}) has been first remarked in \cite{FI93}.
-Together with Girsanov's theorem, this permits to easily move between $\FF$ and $\GG$, thus allowing to transfer the predictable representation property from $\FF$ onto $\GG$.
-In contrast, if Jacod's density hypothesis is only assumed to hold in the absolutely continuous form of \cite{Jac85}, then a martingale preserving probability measure does no longer exist and one has to rely on a different methodology.
+The idea of such a measure, called {\em martingale preserving probability measure} in \cite{ABS}, goes back to early works on enlargement of filtrations and also appears in \cite{FI93}.
+Together with Girsanov's theorem, this measure permits to easily move between $\FF$ and $\GG$, thus allowing to transfer the predictable representation property from $\FF$ onto $\GG$.
+In contrast, if Jacod's density hypothesis is only assumed to hold in the absolutely continuous form of \cite{Jac85}, then a martingale preserving probability measure may not exist (at least on the original probability space) and one has to rely on a different methodology.